PhoenixTales/wiki.gothicarchive.org/factions/other-characters.md

 ### Other games
 - Gothic 3 once refers to him as `Black Mage`, and calls skill that adds bonus to _Summoning Magic_ a `Dark mage`

+## The Eternal Guardian
+- character of unspecified race encountered deep within _The Ancient Temple Of Sleeper_ in early design doc `Phoenix Hauptmissionen`
+- speaks fluent human language without indications of primitive grammar and strong accent present in dialogues with _Undead High Orc Priests_ or contemporary friendly orcs
+- it may correspond to the one of the Undead High Orc Priests, or to someone else, like an ancient human who contributed to sealing the temple 1000 years ago
+- `I have waited nearly 1000 years...
+Once I was tired.
+Then the centuries came and now I have forgotten what it is like to be tired.
+I have forgotten what it is like to feel anger.
+The only thing I am now is my task.
+You will not pass me by.
+Your path ends here, as did the path of all who came before you.`
+- German: `Ich habe fast 1000 Jahre gewartet...
+Einst war ich müde.
+Dann kamen die Jahrhunderte und nun habe ich vergessen, wie es ist, müde zu sein.
+Ich habe vergessen, wie es ist Zorn zu fühlen.
+Das einzige, was ich noch bin ist meine Aufgabe.
+Du wirst nicht an mir vorbeischreiten.
+Dein Weg endet hier, so wie der Weg aller die vor dir hier waren.`

 ## The Negotiator
 - German: `Der Unterhändler`
 - `A tough fighter lives in the castle and offers his services as a negotiator.`